JonniiRingo/html-portolio/Projects/1. Electrical/sig/content.md

 Despite its simplicity, the project emphasized fast prototyping, clean analog design, and logical signal flow control using no microcontrollers — a practical, field-ready tool in an analog-dominated QA workflow.

-⸻

-Would you like me to export this into a clean PDF (with optional title styling), or embed it in a styled <div> on your electrical portfolio page?

-I can also generate a small circuit diagram to accompany it visually.